iamAkshayrao/iamAkshayrao.github.io/_pages/about.md

 • In school I had joined the RSS Ghosh https://youtu.be/cLrr2Tbj5RY?si=Ms63tD-4Nt0pqWot.
 I was a side drummer 🥁 and I choose it over all the other instruments.

 • Apart from these I had active participation in creative arts 🎨 .
 From my experience and analyzing others I have good spatial intelligence/reasoning.
 The reson being that the student's drawings and paintings were out of proportions in my class in school.
 I don't know if this is something that can be learnt or taught.
 I liked getting involved in art related activities and have been doing that from the time I joined school.

+• Apart from I have travelled to majority of the significant places in southern part of India 🇮🇳